kurtzilla/willcalltickets/README.md

 # My Boilerplate
 Created with Mega Boilerplate -- see below
-I just added a few customizations and some bug-fixes (mainly just one bug related to heroku deployment - "dotenv.load()")
+I just added a few customizations and some bug-fixes (mainly just one bug related to heroku deployment - "dotenv.load()" - and I am still in the process of testing this change from the original boilerplate)

 ### Instructions for use:
 Mainly - read the TODO.md file and follow the instructions there